-Getting on top of your finances is often a slow and boring slog.
-However, there are strategies to manage this better and can be accomplished within one day.
+Getting on top of your money is often a slow and boring slog.
+However, there are strategies to help your finances today.

-Here’s 3 things you can do today to help your financial health out.
+Here are 3 things you can do today to help your finances.

 - 83% of the population does not have goals